buergimi/t3ext-fal_migration_undoubler/Documentation/KnownProblems/Index.rst

 Known problems
 ==============

-*_Please do not use yet!
-The migrations in link and RTE fields are missing_*

 If you find any problems, please report them to us by email.

 Please take some time and make a proper report stating at least: